Case Study · AI Translation

 Usage Tracking That Users Actually See

-Free users get 7,500 characters per month with a visual progress bar showing exactly how much they have used.
-Pro users unlock higher limits, advanced AI models and ad-free usage.
-The settings screen shows plan status, remaining quota and reset dates.
-Subscription verification runs through Supabase Edge Functions with receipts from both StoreKit 2 and Google Play Billing.
+Free users get 7,500 characters a month with a visual progress bar showing exactly how much they have used, while Pro users unlock higher limits, advanced AI models and ad-free use.
+The settings screen shows plan status, remaining quota and reset dates, with subscription verification running through Supabase Edge Functions using receipts from both StoreKit 2 and Google Play Billing.
+The point is that the limits are never a mystery: people can always see where they stand.

 FAQ